Secondary characteristic classes of transversely homogeneous foliations: Introduction

 As far as we know, this is the first example of a family of transversely conformal foliations on a connected manifold whose Godbillon-Vey classes take infinitely many different values.
 We do not know compact examples.
 Asuke~\cite{Asuke2010} constructed finite families of transversely holomorphic foliations on compact homogeneous spaces whose Godbillon-Vey classes take different values.
 (Note that complex codimension one transversely holomorphic foliations are real codimension two transversely conformal foliations.)

 \begin{rem} Asuke~\cite{Asuke2010} proved that the Godbillon-Vey class does not change nontrivially for smooth families of transversely holomorphic foliations.
-As pointed out by Morita~\cite{Morita1979}, it is not known if there exist a smooth family of transversely conformal foliations of codimension greater than two whose Godbillon-Vey classes continuously and nontrivially vary. \end{rem}
+As pointed out by Morita~\cite{Morita1979}, it is not known if there exists a smooth family of transversely conformal foliations of codimension greater than two whose Godbillon-Vey classes vary continuously and nontrivially. \end{rem}

 We will show the finiteness of secondary characteristic classes in a weaker form in this case.
 Let $\chi(\nu \F)$ be the Euler class of the normal bundle $\nu \F$ of $\F$.
 Let

 for any fixed $z\in H^{q}(M;\RR)$.
 We get the following.